ed-syspertec/Virtel/docs/manuals/virtel/Virtel461CN/connectivity_guide.rst

         $NONE$-E
             Same as $NONE$ but without ASCII translation.

+Directory for Scenarios
+    Virtel directory for scenarios compiled by Virtel's VSR application.
+These files are suffixed with a type of .390.
+If this field is blank then scenarios will be loaded from the Virtel load library.
 Signon program
     Indicates the name of the program used to control user sign-on with the active security tool.
 If this field is not completed, no sign-on control is performed.
 Allowable values for this field are listed in section 1.4.4 117.
 Menu program